kpister/cse130-summer19-b/docs/about.md

 We will have a 5 written homeworks and 5 programming labs.
 They equally count towards 35% of your grade.

-### Tentative assignment release dates
+### Tentative release dates for assignments

 All assignments and solutions will be posted on Piazza.
 All are to be turned in via gradescope.
+We will be releasing them on the following dates:

 - Written homeworks: Jan 17, Jan 24, Jan 31, Feb 14, Feb 20
 - Programming labs: Jan 12, Jan 26, Feb 09, Feb 23, Mar 09